-We have not historically or during the first quarter of 2024 generated positive cash flow through our operations.
-We have financed our operations and capital expenditures primarily through sales of common and preferred stock, through borrowings under our credit facilities, as described below, and through our IPO that was completed in October 2021, which resulted in net proceeds of \$621.4 million, including the exercise of the overallotment option and after deducting underwriting discounts and commissions of \$40.4 million and offering expenses of approximately \$11.8 million.
-As of March 31, 2024, our principal sources of liquidity are our unrestricted cash and cash equivalents of \$343.7 million, marketable securities of \$99.9 million, and funds available under our term loan and revolving credit facilities, which we collectively refer to as the 2022 Credit Agreement, which we entered into in December 2022.
-As of March 31, 2024, our unused committed capacity under the 2022 Credit Agreement was \$30.0 million comprised of a revolving commitment.
+Prior to the second quarter of 2024, we did not historically generate positive cash flow through our operations.
+We have historically financed our operations and capital expenditures primarily through sales of common and preferred stock, through borrowings under our credit facilities, as described below, and through our IPO that was completed in October 2021, which resulted in net proceeds of \$621.4 million, including the exercise of the overallotment option and after deducting underwriting discounts and commissions of \$40.4 million and offering expenses of approximately \$11.8 million.
+As of June 30, 2024, our principal sources of liquidity are our unrestricted cash and cash equivalents of \$375.2 million, marketable securities of \$89.9 million, and funds available under our term loan and revolving credit facilities, which we collectively refer to as the 2022 Credit Agreement, which we entered into in December 2022.
+As of June 30, 2024, our unused committed capacity under the 2022 Credit Agreement was \$30.0 million comprised of a revolving commitment.

 We believe that our unrestricted cash, cash equivalents, marketable securities, and funds available under our 2022 Credit Agreement will be sufficient to meet our working capital requirements for at least the next twelve months.
 To the extent existing cash, marketable securities, cash from operations, and amounts available for borrowing under the 2022 Credit Agreement are insufficient to fund future activities, we may need to raise additional capital.
 In the future, we may attempt to raise additional capital through the sale of equity securities or through equity-linked or debt financing arrangements.
 If we raise additional capital by issuing equity or equity-linked securities, the ownership of our existing stockholders will be diluted.
 If we raise additional capital by the incurrence of additional indebtedness, we may be subject to increased fixed payment obligations and could also be subject to additional restrictive covenants, such as limitations on our ability to incur additional debt, and other operating restrictions that could adversely impact our ability to conduct our business.
 Our ability to raise additional debt may be limited by applicable regulatory requirements as a licensed money transmitter that require us to meet certain net worth requirements.
-Any future indebtedness we incur may result in terms that could be unfavorable to equity investors.
-There can be no assurances that we will be able to raise additional capital.
-The inability to raise capital would adversely affect our ability to achieve our business objectives.
+Any future indebtedness we incur may result in terms that could adversely affect our ability to achieve our business objectives.